FlorinCamarut1/FullStack--Twitter-Clone/README.md

 A Twitter clone application for creating accounts, posting tweets, managing comments, receiving notifications, and updating profile information.

+## Technologies Used

+Next.js 14, Auth v5, Tailwind CSS, PrismaDB, MongoDB

+## Deployment

+The Twitter clone app is deployed on Vercel.
+You can access it [here](https://twitter-clone-opal-seven.vercel.app).

 ## Table of Contents

 - [Features](#features)